calipho-sib/nextprot-docs/news/2022/03/15/New release with updated peptide and expression data.md

 **Updated data**

 UniProt release 2021_04, Ensembl release 104 and HPA version 21 have also been integrated.
-Data from the Cellosaurus, GOA, GlyConnect and neXtProt has also been updated.
+Data from the Cellosaurus, GOA, GlyConnect, IntAct and neXtProt has also been updated.

 **Modified data**